monibf/2D-GC/user_guide.md

 #### Navigating 3D view
 In the 3D the user can use drag and drop command using the left mouse button to pan around a certain point.
 The point which is panned around can be changed using drag and drop command using the middle mouse button.
 Additionally the user can use scroll command in order to zoom in the 3D view.

-### File menu
+### Saving, importing and opening
-The file menu allows for the opening and saving of files, saving preferences and quitting the program.
+Under the file menu there are buttons allowing for the opening and saving of files, saving preferences and quitting the program.
 It can be opened by clicking 'file' in the menu bar in the top-left corner.
+In general, GCxGC projects are saved and loaded to and from .gcgc files.
+These are in plain text, and if settings need to be retrieved, this is also possible by opening these files in a text editor.
+The program is split into three parts: data, integrations and preferences.
+The integration areas and the preferences can also be saved separately and opened into projects with different data.

 #### Opening files
 Using the 'Open' option (CTRL + O) in the file menu, the user can open previously save .gcgc files.
-This will load it's corresponding data set, preferences set and integration areas.
+This will load it's corresponding data set, preferences set and integration areas, if a full project is loaded.
+If the opened project was saved with only the integrations or only the preferences, the project will only load these parameters.

 #### Import data
-Using the 'Import data' option (CTRL + O) in the file menu, the user can import a new chromatogram data set of type .gcgc, .txt or .csv
+Using the 'Import data' option (CTRL + I) in the file menu, the user can import a new chromatogram data set of type .txt or .csv.
+The importing of data assumes a preprocessed csv file with trailing commas.

 #### Save file
 Using the 'Save' option (CTRL + S) in the file menu, the user can save the current project.
 In case the project is saved under an existing .gcgc file, 'save' will overwrite this file.
 In case the project has not been saved previously, 'save' will call the 'save as' option.